-- The class teacher remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - The SENDCo will support the class teacher in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support. - The class teacher is responsible for the daily implementation of the plan and will contribute to -
+- The class teacher/subject teacher(s) remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and provision and how they can be linked to classroom teaching. - The SENDCo will support the class teacher/subject teacher(s) in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support. - The class teacher/subject teacher(s) is responsible for the daily implementation of the plan and will contribute to the IEP or a school-based plan as a working document